About Homer City Generation

 The plant sells its baseload power into wholesale power generation markets in PJM Interconnection and NYISO.

-The plant employs approximately 250 people, about 75 percent of them represented by the International Brotherhood of Electrical Workers Local 459.
+NRG Energy Services operates and maintains Homer City Generating Station, employing approximately 250 people, about 75 percent of whom are represented by the International Brotherhood of Electrical Workers Local 459.

 Financial Restructuring Process